Multi-view imaging in networked sensing systems: A covariance-based approach

-In the scenario with limited frames, our scheme maintains superior performance as shown in the last column.
+When the transmit power is significantly reduced, compared with benchmark methods which show more spurious artifacts, our scheme maintains superior performance, as shown in columns 1 and 5.
+The comparison between columns 1 and 6 indicates that our scheme maintains low P-ISLR and high IoU even in the scenario with limited frames.
 The imaging performance comparison shown in Fig.~\ref{fig:benchmark} and Table \ref{table:compare} demonstrates the substantial performance improvement of the proposed scheme over benchmark schemes.
 The performance gain can be interpreted as the ability of our scheme to efficiently reduce the number of parameters to be estimated by exploiting channel statistical properties.